Adesh/Binary-Tree-Visulization/README.md

     2. Main.cpp program
       - The main function of implementing BinaryTree using BinaryTree library described above

+    3. BinaryTree.pde
-    3. A processing v.3 program
+      - A processing (v.3) program
-      - Processing is an opensource programing environment for grafic programing
+      - Processing is an opensource programing environment for graffic programing
       - Can be downloaded from Processing.org

 -------------------------------------------------------------------------------------------------